Automattic/node-yara/README.md

 **This module is supported on Linux and MacOS (using homebrew) platforms only**

-This module is built [using libyara 4.2.3](https://github.com/Automattic/node-yara/blob/master/Makefile#L14).
+This module is built [using libyara 4.2.3](https://github.com/Automattic/node-yara/blob/master/Makefile#L14) and is statically linked against [libmagic](https://linux.die.net/man/3/libmagic).

 This module is installed using [node package manager (npm)][npm]: